The Worst Fast-Food Breakfasts, According to Dietitians

-"This is one burrito you may want to back away from," says Gregg.
-"Weighing in at 710 calories, 46 grams of fat, and 1,440 milligrams of sodium, you will be rethinking your idea of Chick-fil-A being the healthiest drive-through."
+"This is one burrito you may want to back away from," says Gregg, before explaining why she believes this is one of the unhealthiest fast food breakfast orders one can make.
+"Weighing in at 720 calories, 47 grams of fat, and 1,450 milligrams of sodium, you will be rethinking your idea of Chick-fil-A being the healthiest drive thru."

-Dunkin's Medium Caramel Swirl Frozen Coffee with Cream and a Glazed Jelly Stick
+Dunkin's Medium Caramel Swirl Frozen Coffee With Cream & a Glazed Jelly Stick

-Jack in the Box's Steak and Egg Burrito With Salsa
+Jack in the Box's Meat Lovers Breakfast Burrito With Salsa

 "Eggs, bacon, ham, sausage, and American cheese.
 They used three different types of fatty meat," says Henry.
-"And yes, the caloric intakes are huge."
+"And yes, the caloric intake is huge."

 Starbucks' Grande Pistachio Coffee Frappuccino With Whole Milk